 When it comes to water safety, it’s easy to make mistakes.
+Today, we are exploring our top four water safety mistakes that parents should keep in mind.
 At Life Saver Pool Fence, we speak with safety experts constantly.
 These regular interactions help to keep us up-to-date on all of the biggest dangers to kids.
 It’s just what we do.

 You see, keeping an eye on children who are swimming is trickier than it seems.
 Parents have a lot of their plates.
 With all of the distractions around, it is very easy to lose focus.
 Active supervision is critical for keeping kids out of danger.

 What are the Top 4 Water Safety Mistakes Parents Need to Know?

 Sadly, when it comes to water safety mistakes, many parents suffer from a false sense of security.
 Here are the top four water safety mistakes that some parents make.
 Any of these can easily land a child in the emergency room: